RaspberryPiFoundation/python-curriculum/en-GB/minecraft2d/Minecraft2D - notes.md

 + brick.png

 Make sure that each child has read and write access to their own copy of these resources.

+(There is also a .zip file available for download, containing all of the resources above.)

 Pygame should also be installed.
 Make sure that you have installed Pygame for Python 3.2, which can be downloaded <a href="http://www.pygame.org/download.shtml">from the Pygame website</a>.
 You can check whether Pygame has installed successfully by typing `import pygame` into the Python shell.
 If you don't receive an error message then it means everything is working!